-New Era provides tailored individual support to male victims, which focuses on identifying and coping with the effects of domestic abuse and recovery from the harm caused.
-Male victims sometimes prefer to be supported by another man, so we have a dedicated Independent Domestic Abuse Advisor (IDVA) who works exclusively with male victims.
-He is part of our wider team of IDVAs and Domestic Abuse Practitioners (DAPs) who will jointly plan and coordinate your services.
+New Era provides tailored individual support to focus on coping with the effects of domestic abuse and recovery from the harm caused.
+Support is available through our Independent Domestic Violence Advisors (IDVAs) and Domestic Abuse Practitioners (DAPs) who will jointly plan and co-ordinate services.
 You will be involved in all decision making throughout, and support will be at your pace.